 Let $L_e$ for $e \in E$ denote a Laplace random variable distributed as $\mathsf{Lap}(\tau(G-e), \delta \tau(G-e))$.
 Using Theorem~\ref{thm:sequential-composition-TV-and-EM}, we get that the average sensitivity of $\cA$ is bounded by

-\begin{claim} For $x \in \R$, $\E_{e \in E} \left[d_{\mathrm{EM}}\bigl(\cA'([G]_x), \cA'([G-e]_x)\bigr)\right] \le {(2x -2)}^2 q(x)$. \end{claim} \begin{proof} Fix $x \in \R$.
-In order to bound the term $\E_{e \in E}\left[d_{\mathrm{EM}}\bigl(\cA'([G]_x), \cA'([G-e]_x)\bigr)\right]$, consider the following algorithm $\cA'_x$.
+\begin{claim} For $x \in \R$, $\E_{e \sim E} \left[d_{\mathrm{EM}}\bigl(\cA'([G]_x), \cA'([G-e]_x)\bigr)\right] \le {(2x -2)}^2 q(x)$. \end{claim} \begin{proof} Fix $x \in \R$.
+In order to bound the term $\E_{e \sim E}\left[d_{\mathrm{EM}}\bigl(\cA'([G]_x), \cA'([G-e]_x)\bigr)\right]$, consider the following algorithm $\cA'_x$.
 On input $G = (V,E)$, the algorithm $\cA'_x$ first removes every vertex of degree at least $x$ from $G$ and then runs $\cA'$ on the resulting graph.
-Hence, the quantity $\E_{e \in E}\left[d_{\mathrm{EM}}\bigl(\cA'([G]_x), \cA'([G-e]_x)\bigr)\right]$ denotes the average sensitivity of $\cA'_x$.
+Hence, the quantity $\E_{e \sim E}\left[d_{\mathrm{EM}}\bigl(\cA'([G]_x), \cA'([G-e]_x)\bigr)\right]$ denotes the average sensitivity of $\cA'_x$.

-In order to bound the average sensitivity of $\cA'_x$, construct an oracle $\mathcal{O}_x$ as follows. $\mathcal{O}_x$ when given access to a graph $G=(V,E)$ and input $e$ sampled uniformly at random from $E$, does the following.
+In order to bound the average sensitivity of $\cA'_x$, construct a solution oracle $\mathcal{O}_x$ for $\cA'_x$ as follows.
+The oracle $\mathcal{O}_x$, when given access to a graph $G=(V,E)$ and input $e$ sampled uniformly at random from $E$, does the following.
 It first checks whether at least one of the endpoints of $e$ has degree at least $x$.
 If so, it returns that $e$ does not belong to the solution obtained by running $\cA'_x$ on $G$.
 Otherwise, it runs $\mathcal{O}$ with access to $[G]_x$ and $e$ as input and outputs the answer of $\mathcal{O}$.

 We can analyze the query complexity of $\mathcal{O}_x$ as follows.
 Call an edge $e \in E$ \emph{alive} if both the endpoints of $e$ have degree less than $x$.
 Otherwise, $e$ is {\em dead}.

 The oracle $\mathcal{O}_x$ can check whether an edge $e = (u,v)$ is alive or not by querying at most $2x - 2$ edges incident to $e$.
 In particular $\mathcal{O}_x$ examines the neighbors of $u$ and $v$ one by one, and, as soon $\mathcal{O}_x$ encounters $x - 1$ distinct neighbors (excluding $u$ or $v$ themselves) for either $u$ or $v$, $\mathcal{O}_x$ can declare $e$ to be a dead edge.